mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 **Configuration of the map to display the Layerset**

 In the next step, we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **map**.
 To do this you need to switch to the tab "Layouts" and edit the map element in the content.
-It is important that you put a tick in the field of the Layerset "World" **[1]**, so it appears in the application afterwards.
+It is important that you put a tick in the field of the Layerset "World", so it appears in the application afterwards.
 If you have questions for further configuration of the `Map element <../basic/map.html>`_  the documentation can help.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_simple_en.png